Join us as we Bird the Verde

 Please sign-up for workshops/presentations on your festival registration form.
-Most workshops are being held at the Studio at the far end of the park.
+Most workshops are being held at the “Studio” at the far end of the park.
 Some workshops will be held at the new Water Reclamation Conference Room across from Riverfront Park.
 Shuttles are available to take participants to the site.
 Shuttles will leave from the River Day Use area 15 minutes prior to the start of the workshop.
 Try to arrive at least 5 minutes prior to departure.
 Restroom facilities are located in the buildings.
 We do offer limited off-site activities that require your own transportation.
 Please be aware of these exceptions.

 Workshops and seminars have a fee involved and require registration.
 Both are held in either the Water Reclamation Conference Room or the park “Studio” located in the far end of the park, unless noted otherwise.
 Check in for all workshops at the registration tent.
 Participants will be shuttled to and from all workshops/seminars.
 There is no parking at the Studio.
 Restroom facilities are located in the building.

 Meet at the shuttle stop in the parking lot of the River Day Use Area near the Aviary 15 minutes PRIOR to the seminar or workshop.